Skip to content

 2. Choose the appropriate command (weather current)

-3. Provide the required options (city: 'London')
+3. Provide the required args (city: 'London')

 4. Execute the command and use the response